-Lets make this clear: healthcare is a human right, not a privilege.
-Last year we pushed through Medicaid expansion, but Republicans tacked on work-requirements.
-Now, we’ve got a job to finish: repeal the requirements and pass Medicaid-for-All so every Virginian can see a doctor.
+Joshua believes unequivocally that healthcare is a human right, not a privilege.
+Last year, Democratic legislators pushed through Medicaid expansion, but Republicans tacked on work-requirements.
+Now, they’ve got a job to finish: repeal the work requirements and pass Medicaid-for-All so every Virginian can see a doctor.

 Fix Our Broken Transportation System

-If you’ve ever driven on I-95, I don’t need to explain.
-Our area remains the worst traffic hotspot in the U.S and shows no sign of letting up.
-We need a delegate who will actually put forward the legislation to end this traffic nightmare, not just talk about the issue.
+The HD28 area remains the worst traffic hotspot in the country and shows no sign of letting up.
+The district needs a Delegate who will actually put forward the legislation to end this traffic nightmare, not just talk about the issue.

 Protect Reproductive Freedom

 Every year, conservatives in Richmond try to strip Virginians of their reproductive liberties.
-We can’t infringe on bodily autonomy.
-We must block any attempt to criminalize abortion, silence victims of assault, or restrict birth control and repeal existing laws limiting freedoms.
+Joshua will block any attempt to criminalize abortion, silence victims of assault, restrict birth control or repeal existing laws limiting freedoms.

-Far too long has the LGBTQ community been marginalized and discriminated against.
-We will fight for equality for the LGBTQ community and remain committed to ending bullying and violence in their communities.
-It’s unacceptable that members of the LGBTQ community can still be refused service at a store or restaurant and be evicted from their homes.
-This fight is not over and I will continue to support any legislation that supports equality for the LGBTQ community
+For too long, the LGBTQ community has been marginalized and discriminated against.
+Joshua will fight for equality for the LGBTQ community and remain committed to ending bullying and violence.
+Joshua will continue to support any legislation that supports equality for the LGBTQ community

 Make Housing Affordable For All

 Eviction rates across the district are far above the national average.
 In 2016, landlords evicted 1 out of 27 residents in Fredericksburg.
 When an unexpected car repair can mean destitution, we need a change.
-Our next delegate must fight for rent control and to end homelessness.
+Joshua will fight for rent control and to end homelessness.